 While we introduced a couple of new features such as test templates, test generation or code coverage; we never addressed these primary flaws.
 Surely you have heard the motto “keep the bar green to keep the code clean”.
 It refers to the JUnit test runner IDE component that displays a progress bar which remains green as long as all tests are passed.

 We had quite extensive threads in our private utPLSQL Slack design channel about various topics.
-And it became evident that as soon as we talk about the UI, the number of opinions is quite consistent with the number of people involved.
+And it became evident that as soon as we talked about the UI, the number of opinions was quite consistent with the number of people involved.
 So this blog post should help me (and hopefully others as well) to simplify some future discussions around this topic.

-There are currently three options to run utPLSQL tests without installing additional extensions (beside utPSQL for SQL Developer).
+There are currently three options to run utPLSQL tests without installing additional extensions (besides utPSQL for SQL Developer).

 Open a worksheet and type all the necessary commands yourself